jim-schwoebel/allie/visualize/readme.md

 ### Numbers in each class
 ![](https://github.com/jim-schwoebel/allie/blob/master/visualize/data/classes.png)

+You can also view the [raw data](https://github.com/jim-schwoebel/allie/blob/master/visualize/data/feature_ranking/data3.csv) in the visualization session.

 ## Clustering
 Quickly iterate and see which cluster method works best with your dataset.
 ```